I want to live a more sustainable life, so why can it feel so hard?

 And then life comes along and ruins it for you.

-In essence, it’s about how we sell sustainability to ourselves.
+It’s all about how we sell sustainability to ourselves.
 If we believe sustainability is about sacrifice, we’re much less likely to embrace any kind of alteration in our lifestyles.
 If we imagine the ways in which it could enhance our lives, by making it prettier, or healthier, or in the longer term possibly even wealthier - we are infinitely more likely to stick to new ways of doing things.

 “Imagination is everything… it is the preview of coming attractions”